inedumozey/filter/README.md

-## find-filter.js
+# filter.js

-find-filter.js filters array of object with few lines of codes.
-It is scalable, light weight and very easy to use
+filter.js filters array of object with few lines of codes.
+It is scalable, light weight and very simple to use

 ## Description
-find-filter.js is a light weight, plain javascript package that can be used to filter large array of object.
+filter.js is a light weight, plain javascript package that can be used to filter large array of object.
-Has no any library, hence very fast.

-It can be used for a simple array of objects as well as complex ones
+Can be used for a simple array of objects as well as complex ones

 ## Installation
 `npm i fine-filter --save`